 Start by sauteing the aromatics.
 We're going to use shallots, lemongrass, ginger, garlic, and Thai chile to flavor the base of the soup.
 The trick to using lemongrass is to trim off the white ends and remove the outer tough skin.
 Use the back of a knife and bruise the lemongrass, gently hitting the stalk.
 Doing this releases the flavors; you can almost immediately smell the lemongrass!

 I only added 2 Thai chiles but you can increase or decrease the amount depending on how spicy you want your chowder.

 Add the flour and Cajun seasoning and stir to coat the aromatics.
 Okay here's the thing with Cajun seasoning.
 It already has salt in the mixture so you don't want to go too crazy with it.
-You can also use a homemade mix but if you're using the premade blend, start with just 1 ½ tsp.
-If you want to kick up the spice, add a tsp of cayenne to the soup.
+You can also use a homemade mix but if you're using the premade blend, start with just 1 ½ teaspoon If you want to kick up the spice, add a teaspoon of cayenne to the soup.

 Now add the potatoes and clam juice, cover the pot, and cook until the potatoes are just done.
 You don't want the potatoes to be fully cooked because we're going to continue to simmer the soup with the seafood.

 I used a combination of clams, shrimp, and scallops, but you can use whatever your heart desires!
 Lobster, mussels, and fish are all fair game.
 Add the seafood to the stock and simmer for another 7-8 minutes or until cooked.

 To give the Viet Cajun seafood chowder that needed creaminess, add coconut milk.
 Season the soup once more and finish with a squeeze of fresh lime.

 I like to finish my chowder with fresh basil and cilantro for the full Vietnamese touch.
 Although I was initially unsure of how this chowder would taste, I can say with certainty that it was a winner!